oxheadalpha/tezos-k8s/README.md

 Or if you previously spun up the chain using `mkchain`, you may scale up/down your setup to an arbitrary number of nodes by adding or removing nodes in the `nodes` list in the values yaml file:

-The nodes will establish peer-to-peer connections in a full mesh topology.

 ```
 # <CURRENT WORKING DIRECTORY>/${CHAIN_NAME}_values.yaml
 ...